 Decisions regarding remediation of contaminated soil must be made by the Spill Control Manager on a case-by-case basis.
-Commonly, a small area of contaminated soil would be left to aerate at the spill site.
-The area would be "tilled" by hand and the soil spread out in a thin layer, to maximize evaporation of fuel from the soil.
 Should contaminated soil need to be excavated and contained, the following points are to be noted:

-- a) Do not mix soil with other spill wastes. - b) Do not overfill open head drums; they may need to be moved without the aid of heavy equipment. - c) Each drum is to be marked as to its contents with permanent marker or spray paint as follows: "Soil with <substance>, <site>, <date>."
+- a) Do not mix soil with other spill wastes. - b) Do not overfill open head drums, they will need to be moved without the aid of heavy equipment at SRR's. - c) Each drum is to be marked as to its contents with permanent marker or spray paint as follows: "Soil with <substance>, <site>, <date>."